gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 **BlueFox Email** takes a more focused approach, designed for organizations that prioritize email design quality, delivery control, and infrastructure transparency.
 Built around [AWS SES integration](https://bluefox.email/docs/), it emphasizes professional email rendering, design system consistency, and predictable, usage-based billing for teams that treat email as a critical customer touchpoint.

-Both platforms have strong reputations but cater to different priorities—Mailchimp for broad marketing needs and BlueFox Email for consistent, high-volume, and technically controlled sending.
+Both platforms have strong reputations but cater to different priorities, Mailchimp for broad marketing needs and BlueFox Email for consistent, high-volume, and technically controlled sending.

 ## Email Design and Template Capabilities